Equilibrium with Heterogeneous Information Flows: Exponential-Gaussian Equilibrium with Common Information

 \section{Exponential-Gaussian Equilibrium with Common Information}

 Here, we provide equilibrium results in a CARA-Gaussian setting with common information.
-These results are known in the literature: see \cite{grossman1980impossibility} for the static case, and the dynamic case can be obtained using standard results on complete market equilibria as found in \cite{MR1640352}, but we provide short proofs in Appendix \ref{AS:ExpCaraEq}.
-We will then use these results to establish Theorem \ref{T:main_result}, by connecting conditional expectations with respect to private signals, to conditional expectations with common information, but with random endowments parameterized by signal realizations.
-This connection is provided in Section \ref{S:EqEst}.
+These results are known in the literature: see \cite{grossman1980impossibility} for the static case, and the dynamic case can be obtained using standard results on complete market equilibria as found in \cite{MR1640352}, but we provide proofs in Appendix \ref{AS:ExpCaraEq}.
+We will then use these results to establish Theorem \ref{T:main_result}.